-Here at RED BEAR, we teach a comprehensive cross-cultural negotiation methodology that provides your team with the skills, tools, and behaviors they need to cross the bridge of cultural differences and effectively reach agreements — no matter where they take place.
+Here at RED BEAR, we teach a comprehensive cross-cultural negotiation methodology that equips your team with the skills, tools, and behaviors they need to bridge cultural differences and reach agreements no matter where they take place.

 There are many different ways we communicate across cultures and across the globe.
 What works in New York might fall flat in Tokyo.
 Even so, one constant often runs through these often disparate and diverse ways of communication: gratitude.

 Gratitude is one of RED BEAR’s core values, and in the spirit of gratitude, we’re putting this core value to work.
-For a limited time, we’re rolling back our workshop pricing to the original pricing from when we first started offering our world-class training 10 years ago — all to give back to our valued customers and celebrate a decade of RED BEAR.
+For more than a decade, we’ve been delivering world-class training in cross-cultural communication and negotiation, always with a focus on giving back to our valued customers and continually strengthening the RED BEAR community.

 Let’s explore the role of gratitude in cross-cultural negotiations, unpack a common theory of cultural communication, and learn all about the power of genuine appreciation.